 This makes employees more efficient and responsible, which is great for their career as well as for the growth of the company.

-Also, if you desire employees to work for long time duration for your company then it is essential that you must offer them with a career path.
+Also, if you desire employees to work for a long time duration for your company then it is essential that you must offer them a career path.
 This involves offering regular evaluations, mentoring opportunities, defined path to progress, and training for novel skills.

 5. Recognize Employees:

-The last but not the least initiative for employer of choice is recognizing employees to company morale and culture.
+The last but not the least initiative for an employer of choice is recognizing employees to company morale and culture.